Skip to content

 The history of Ascot Champions Day

-The history of
+The history of Champions Day

 British Champions Day is the grand finale of the British flat racing season, staged at Ascot every October since 2011.
-Born from a desire to give British racing a proper end-of-year showpiece, it gathers the country's finest middle-distance, sprint, and miling talent on a single afternoon.
+Born from a desire to give British racing a proper end-of-year showpiece, it gathers the country's best middle-distance, sprint and miling talent on a single afternoon.
 The prize money is the richest of any single day's racing in Britain, and the card regularly attracts runners from across Europe and beyond.

 Ascot Racecourse